gary-kim/cu-ece-357/hw/hw2p1/Problem 2.rst

 e)
     The **Inode Cache** helps for identifying each Inode inside the directory.
 It caches information such as the `nlinks`, the Inode type, permissions, user, and any other information stored on the Inode table about each entry.
 This helps speed up the `ls -l` operation since `ls - l` lists a lot of information from the Inode table.

+    The **Dentry Cache** helps for getting the list of entires inside the directory.
+The Dentry object includes a list of Dentry objects for the entries inside the directory.
+The Dentry cache caches this information.
+This helps avoid having to go to disk to look up the list of Inodes inside the directory for running `ls -l` as the Dentry includes this information meaning it is cached by the Dentry cache.